sethwklein/go-http-router-test/README.md

 [b]: https://github.com/julienschmidt/go-http-routing-benchmark

-The concerns I did have led me to to try something besides the standard library's ServeMux, and at first I was quite excited.
+The concerns I did have led me to to try something besides the standard library, and at first I was quite excited.
 But as I put in more time with an alternative, I began to discover problems with functionality and to notice exactly how much difference from the standard library I was really getting.
 As [Blake Mizerany so eloquently points out][f], sometimes it's not much.

 [f]: https://www.youtube.com/watch?v=yi5A3cK1LNA